What is RevPAR?

 = occupancy x ADR

-You must remove all maintenance and owner blocks from the total count for total nights available.
-In both scenarios, the property was unavailable to be booked by your guests.
-So, it was not part of the supply.
+You must remove all maintenance and owner blocks from the total number of nights available.
+In both scenarios, the property was unavailable for your guests to book, so it was not part of the supply.

 To calculate it accurately, you need to calculate the actual room revenue.
 This figure excludes any and all taxes, cleaning, or miscellaneous fees.

-While tracking this metric, remember that it indicates your property’s performance.
-It is not an indication of your property’s financial health.
+While tracking this metric, remember that it indicates your property’s performance, not its financial health.

 Financial health is your property’s ability to turn revenue into profit.
-This metric tracks the money that comes into your property while not considering the associated costs like commissions, utilities, supplies, labor, etc.
+This metric tracks the money that comes into your property without considering the associated costs like commissions, utilities, supplies, labor, etc.

 While it is an important KPI to track, it is pretty restricted.